martenframework/marten/docs/docs/development/how-to/create-custom-commands.md

 By default options and arguments are always optional.
 That being said, they can be made mandatory in the command execution logic if needed.

-Both options and arguments must be specified in the optional [`#setup`](pathname:///api/Marten/CLI/Manage/Command/Base.html#setup-instance-method) method: this method will be called in order to prepare the definition of the command, including its arguments and options.
+Both options and arguments must be specified in the optional [`#setup`](pathname:///api/Marten/CLI/Manage/Command/Base.html#setup-instance-method) method: this method will be called to prepare the definition of the command, including its arguments and options.

 For example: